CCFH Training Faculty and Staff

 Areas of Focus: ABC

-Ashley Fiore, LCSW, has more than 20 years of experience treating childhood trauma in Children's Advocacy Centers, domestic violence/substance abuse agencies, and community mental health providers.
-Ashley provides evidence-based mental health trauma treatment to children and their families and disseminates evidence-based treatment (EBT) practices.
-She is endorsed as a master trainer by the developers of Trauma-Focused Cognitive Behavioral Therapy (TF-CBT).
-She has developed successful TF-CBT programs in several agencies, serves as the clinical consultant to the Partnering for Excellence Project, and has provided implementation support of EBTs to agencies in NC as well as other states.
+Ashley Fiore, LCSW, is a licensed clinical social worker with over 20 years of experience treating childhood trauma in Children’s Advocacy Centers, DV/SA agencies, and community mental health.
+Ashley provides evidence based mental health trauma treatment to children and their families and disseminates evidence based treatment practices.
+She is endorsed as a master trainer by the developers of Trauma-Focused Cognitive Behavioral Therapy.
+She has developed successful TFCBT programs in several agencies, provided training and clinical consultation on trauma comprehensive clinical assessments, and has provided implementation support of evidence-based treatment models to agencies in NC as well as other states.

 Dina Gerber, M.S., LCSW, has worked with children and families since 2008 and joined CCFH in 2015.
 Ms. Gerber improves trauma-informed care in the NC child welfare system by training others in the NCTSN Resource Parent Curriculum (RPC), Attachment Biobehavioral Catch-Up (ABC), and the Trauma Informed Leadership Training (TILT).
 Before working at CCFH, Ms. Gerber provided therapeutic services in homes and at schools.
 Ms. Gerber's main area of interest and clinical expertise is with families with young children, and she has been trained in many evidenced based models including Trauma Focused – Cognitive Behavioral Therapy (TF-CBT), Parent Child Interaction Therapy (PCIT), Structured Psychotherapy for Adolescents Responding to Chronic Stress (SPARCS), Positive Parenting Program (Levels II, III, IV) and Attachment Biobehavioral Catch-Up (ABC).